 Prescribed fires at Saint John's Abbey Arboretum are an important land management activity.
 Prairie plants are pyrofites.
 That is, they thrive in the presence of fire.
 Not only do fires release nutrients to the soil and open up the ground layer for new plants, but they also work to fend off invading woody and non-native species.

 Cost is free and the burn is open to any interested volunteers ages 18 and older.
-Check out some of the pictures from past burns.

 The work is physical and involves using a shovel or a backpack water tank or a torch.
 We can also use volunteers for jobs like photography and check-in.
 No matter what you do, you and your clothes will get smoky and dirty!